Searching for the perfect waves in Corsica

-Our cities are made of stones, shaped by wars, emperors or presidents, designed for business, politics or faith.
-But there might be another way to tell the story of our streets, buildings and monuments.
+Our cities are made of stones, shaped by wars, emperors, or presidents, and designed for business, politics, or faith.
+But there might be another way to tell the story of our streets, buildings, and monuments.

 Nowadays, lovers travel the world to share their love and thus create a new romantic topography of cities.